Find Affordable College Courses

 Clemson, SC

 Our analysis found Clemson University to be the best school for mechanical engineering students who want to pursue a bachelor’s degree in South Carolina.
-Clemson is a fairly large public school located in the suburb of Clemson.
+Clemson is a fairly large public school located in the large suburb of Clemson.

 The average amount in student loans that ME majors at Clemson take out while working on their Bachelor's Degree is $22,590.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $382.

-Read full report on Mechanical Engineering at Clemson University
+Full Mechanical Engineering at Clemson University Report

 On average, ME graduates from UofSC take out $25,147 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $380.